rhayford18/Project-2/README.md

 A full-stack banking and stock trading simulator built with Python and Streamlit.
 Users can manage their money, trade real stocks with live prices, and track their portfolio performance.

 # Features

+Account System — Create an account and log in securely